AtilioA/mpv-reencode-cut/README.md

 # mpv-reencode-cut

-`mpv-reencode-cut` is a modular, scriptable video cutting tool for [mpv](https://mpv.io), designed for users who want both interactive control for creating clips from cuts while re-encoding files, which allows for more precise timing compared to keyframe-based cutting.
+`mpv-reencode-cut` is a modular, scripting video cutting tool for [mpv](https://mpv.io), designed for users who want interactive control over clip creation while re-encoding files—enabling more precise timing than traditional keyframe-based cutting.

 ✨ `mpv-reencode-cut` offers:

 - **Multiple cuts per video**
-- **Optional merging** of cut segments into a single output
+- **Optional merging** of cut segments into a single output (when multiple cuts are defined)
 - **Re-encoding**, enabling precise timing and customizable compression
-- A built-in, in-player **OSD menu** (via `Ctrl + e`) to change settings such as:
+- A built-in, in-player **OSD menu** (via `Ctrl + e`) to change settings on the fly such as:
   - Video codec
   - Bitrate
   - Multi-cut output mode